 Segmental information is presented in respect of the Group's business segments.
-The Board consider that the Group currently operates in one geographic segment, the Isle of Man and UK.
+The Board consider that the Group currently operates in one geographic segment, the Isle of Man, UK and the Channel Islands.
 The primary format, business segments, is based on the Group's management and internal reporting structure.
-The Board consider that the Group operates in one product orientated segments (2014: two segments): Asset and Personal Finance (including provision of HP contracts, finance leases and personal loans).
-The Group ceased to provide new Litigation Finance in June 2007.
+The Board consider that the Group operates in one product orientated segments (2015: one segment): Asset and Personal Finance (including provision of HP contracts, finance leases and personal loans).

-For the year ended 31 December 2015 Asset and Personal Finance Litigation Finance Total
+For the year ended 31 December 2016 Asset and Personal Finance £000

-2000 £000 £000

-Net interest income 14,554 14,554

-Operating income 7,616 - 7,616

-Provision for impairment (1,058) - (1,058)

-Profit before tax 2,240 2,240
+Net interest income Operating income Provision for impairment Profit before tax 15,849 6,941 (354) 840

-Capital expenditure 174 174
+Capital expenditure 67

-Total assets 126,170 126,170
+Total assets 147,505

-Total liabilities 113,522 The second secon 113,522
+Total liabilities 134,548

-For the year ended 31 December 2014 Asset and Personal Finance Litigation Finance Total
+For the year ended 31 December 2015 Asset and Personal Finance £000

-£000 £000 £000

-Net interest income 10,825 - 10,825

-Operating income 6,152 - 6,152

-Provision for impairment (595) 45 (550)

-Profit/(loss) before tax 1,103 45 1,148
+Net interest income Operating income Provision for impairment Profit before tax 13,543 6,954 (396) 2240

-Capital expenditure 183 183
+Capital expenditure 174

-Total assets 116,877 116,877
+Total assets 126,170

-Total liabilities 106,284 - 106,284
+Total liabilities 113,522